Eschatologue/CM_wiki/docs/class/rogue/index.md

 :   You add a toxin to your strike, forcing the target to make a **:d20-save: Constitution saving throw**{ .d20 }.
 On a failed save, the target has the Poisoned condition for 1 minute.
 At the end of each of its turns, the Poisoned target repeats the save, ending the effect on itself on a success.
 To use this effect, you must have a Poisoner's Kit on your person.

 **Trip** <br>_Cost: `1d6`_
-:   If the target is Large or smaller, it must succeed on a **:d20-save: Dexterity saving throw**{ .d20 } or have the Prone condition.
+:   If the target is Large or smaller, it must succeed on a **:d20-save: DEX Save**{ .d20 } or have the Prone condition.

 **Withdraw** <br>_Cost: `1d6`_
 :   Immediately after the attack, you move up to half your **:rsc-spd: Speed**{ .em } without provoking Opportunity Attacks.